dunkeroni/krita-stable-horde/README.md

    - Linux: ```~/.local/share/krita/pykrita```
    - MacOS: ```~/Library/Application Support/krita/pykrita```
    (Linux and MacOS locations were hallucinated by an AI, those locations might not be real.
 If you know the correct locations, please let me know.)
    If you are on Windows, and you installed Krita normally, you can run CopyToAppdata.bat to copy the files automatically and remove any old version.

+   For Scripts to be available on Linux, you may need to launch from terminal with **sudo krita**

 3. Start Krita.
 Go to Settings > Configure Krita > Python Plugin Manager.
 You should see the "Krita AI Horde" plugin in the list.
 Enable it and restart Krita.